fru-io/docs-live/docs/sites.md

+---
+title: Sites
+description: Working with sites on DDEV-Live hosting
+---
 # Sites

 A "site" on DDEV-Live is a project which has information attached to it and which can be referenced in commands.